curl/everything-curl/protocols/http.md

    default port number when no specified is used in the URL).

- - **www.example.com** is the hostname that curl resolves to one or more IP address to connect to.
+ - **www.example.com** is the hostname that curl resolves to one or more IP addresses to connect to.
 This hostname is also used in the HTTP request in the `Host:` header.

  - **/path/to/file** is used in the HTTP request to tell the server which exact